Krazerleo/BottleSim/README.md

 # BottleSim
 A project that aims to create a 3D trash container object generator for training a neural network model.

-To use addon, set in Edit->Preferences->File Paths->Data->Scripts to ..ProjectBottleSim/Scripts/
-Then in Edit->Preferences->Add-ons find "Development: BottleSim addon" and press checkbox.
-After in 3D ViewPort press "N" key and choose "Bottle Sim" tab.
-Enjoy!
+Installation:

+1)Zip directory scripts/addons/bottleAddon
+2)Go to Edit->Preferences->Add-ons
+3)In install set path to zip file
-Make an environment variable "BOTTLE_SIM_DIR"
+4)Make an environment variable "BOTTLE_SIM_DIR" with path to project 5)Press N in View Port window and tap button "MakeSample"